Mark Hallett (art historian)

 Mark Louis Hallett (born 11 March 1965) is an English art historian specialising in the history of British art.
-He is the Director of the Paul Mellon Centre for Studies in British Art.
-He has recently been announced as the next Märit Rausing Director of the Courtauld Institute of Art, and is due to take up this post in April 2023.
+He is the Märit Rausing Director of the Courtauld Institute of Art.

 Career

-Hallett, who grew up in mid-Wales, attended his local secondary School in Tregaron, Cardiganshire.
-He took his undergraduate degree at Cambridge University, graduating in 1986, and studied for a master's degree (1989) and a PhD (1996) at the Courtauld Institute of Art.
-He was an Andrew W. Mellon Fellow at Yale University in 1990–91.
+Hallett, who grew up in mid-Wales, attended his local secondary school in Tregaron, Cardiganshire.
+He studied for his undergraduate degree at Pembroke College, Cambridge, graduating from the University of Cambridge in 1986, and studied for a master's degree (1989) and a PhD (1996) at the Courtauld Institute of Art.
+He was an Andrew W. Mellon Fellow at Yale University in 1990–1991.

-Having been appointed lecturer in 1994, he spent eighteen years teaching History of Art at the University of York, where he was made a professor in 2006.
-He was Head of the History of Art department at York between 2007 and 2012, and a member of the University's Centre for Eighteenth Century Studies.
+Having been appointed lecturer in 1994, he spent 18 years teaching history of art at the University of York, where he was made a professor in 2006.
+He was head of the History of Art department at York between 2007 and 2012, and a member of the University's Centre for Eighteenth Century Studies.

-Hallett was appointed Director of Studies at the Paul Mellon Centre in October 2012.
-In this role, he has overseen a major expansion of the Centre's premises, personnel, activities and remit.
-Under his leadership, the Centre has become known for supporting and publishing research on British art and architecture of all periods, having previously been distinguished by its primary focus on the art of the Georgian era.
-In this same period, the Centre has also become recognised for its pioneering forms of online publication, its transformative support of the British Art Network, its expanded learning and events programme, and its ambitious in-house research projects.
-During his time as Director, Hallett has also overseen the launch of a succession of new funding streams within the Centre's Grants and Fellowships programme.
+Hallett was appointed director of studies at the Paul Mellon Centre for Studies in British Art in October 2012.
+In this role, he oversaw a major expansion of the Centre's premises, personnel, activities and remit.
+Under his leadership, the Centre became known for supporting and publishing research on British art and architecture of all periods, having previously been distinguished by its primary focus on the art of the Georgian era.
+In this same period, the Centre became recognised for its pioneering forms of online publication, its transformative support of the British Art Network, its expanded learning and events programme, and its ambitious in-house research projects.
+During his time as director, Hallett has also oversaw the launch of a succession of new funding streams within the Centre's Grants and Fellowships programme.
 These have included two rounds of Research Continuity Grants, which were designed to sustain art-historical research during the Covid-19 pandemic, and the continuing New Narratives initiative, which is intended to support the development of a more diverse range of scholarly voices in the field of British art studies.